mkorpela/calsync/README.md

 The script is stateful and robust:
 - It handles creating, updating (time changes), and deleting events.
-- It uses unique event IDs to avoid creating duplicates on subsequent runs.
+- It filters events to only sync those that are marked as "Busy".
+- It handles duplicate events in the source calendar gracefully.
 - It is safe to run automatically on a schedule.

 ## Prerequisites